Is Wind Noise Normal in a Helmet?

 Is-Wind-Noise-Normal-in-a-Helmet-agvsport (2)

 Recently, a group of scientists from the University of Florida tested the noise level on 38 different motorcycles.
-They found that nearly half of these motorcycles produced noise levels over 100dB.
+They found that nearly half of these motorcycles produced noise levels over 100 dB.
 As a point of reference, the US Occupational and Health Administrator warns any exposure to noise at this level should be limited to 15 minutes.

 Excessive exposure to noise at this level can have some serious consequences.
 The most concerning of which is permanent hearing loss.
 Ongoing noise of this nature can also lead to tinnitus and tiredness.

-Interestingly, recent research from the University of Bath on motorcycle aerodynamics and helmet noise found that while the wind noise can have a long-term negative effect on your hearing, it does not necessarily limit your ability to hear sounds such as traffic noise at different frequencies on the bike.
+Interestingly, recent research from the University of Bath on motorcycle aerodynamics and helmet noise found that while wind noise can have a long-term negative effect on your hearing, it does not necessarily limit your ability to hear sounds such as traffic noise at different frequencies on the bike.
 At these frequencies, the wind has a paradoxical effect on your hearing making it more acute and sensitive.

 The study warned against the use of in-ear devices that aim to muffle the noise from the wind with music, for example.
 The researchers found that the volume level these need to be set at is high, and this can in fact be just as damaging to your hearing while making you less aware of what is going on around you on the road.

-The Ways to Reduce Noise
+Ways to Reduce Noise

 The following are ways to reduce the noise levels when riding a motorcycle: